hashicorp/boundary-ui/README.md

 This describes how to connect local Boundary UI to your local instance of Boundary.

-This assumes you already have up and running a boundary instance in your local environment with a listener `127.0.0.1:9200` (default behaviour).
-If you do not have it, please [follow Boundary documentation](https://github.com/hashicorp/boundary#build-and-start-boundary-in-dev-mode) for it.
+This assumes you already have up and running a Boundary dev instance in your local environment with a listener `127.0.0.1:9200` (default behaviour).
+[Learn how to start a local Boundary dev instance](https://learn.hashicorp.com/tutorials/boundary/getting-started-dev?in=boundary/getting-started#start-a-dev-environment).
 #### For admin

 This assumes you are within `boundary-ui/ui/admin`.